top of page

 Reading & Writing

-In English we will be reading Secrets of a Sun King by Emma Carroll.
-This is a fantastic story with great links to our topic and is a thoroughly enjoyable read.
-We will begin by writing newspaper reports about the events that happen in the book.
-We will then move onto description, increasing our vocabulary and writing a five part story of our own.
-In reading, we will be looking continuing to read by King of the Cloud Forests Michael Morpurgo.
-Our recent reading assessment has shown the children have made great strides using our new reading focus’ and we are proud of their effort.
+In English we will be continuing to use Secrets of a Sun King by Emma Carroll.
+This is a fantastic story with great links to our topic and has been an enjoyable read.
+We will be creating an advert and writing a five part story of our own.
+In reading, we will be reading National Geographic’s Fantastic Facts book on Ancient Egypt.

 RHSE

-In RSHE, we will be learning about how we can manage risk in different places.
-This is a very important project which hopefully will engage the children and make them more aware of their environment.
+In RSHE, we will be learning about first aid.
+This is a very important project which hopefully will engage the children as an important life skill.

 Science

-In Science, we will be studying Electrical Circuits and Conductors.
-In the Electrical Circuits and Conductors project, your child will learn about the importance of electricity to our daily lives and the two sources, mains electricity and cells or batteries.
-They will discuss the dangers of mains electricity and safety measures.
-They will learn about a range of electrical components, such as cells, batteries, wires, lamps, buzzers and motors, and use them to construct series circuits, exploring the effect of adding and removing different components.
-Your child will learn to recognise the difference between a complete and incomplete circuit and examine ways of fixing incomplete circuits.
-They will also learn about conductivity and investigate various materials to discover which are conductive or non-conductive.
-Your child will learn about electrical conductors and insulators.
-Your child will use the knowledge gained throughout the project to design, make and evaluate a game.
+In Science, we will be continuing to study Electrical Circuits and Conductors.
+In the project, your child has already learnt about the importance of electricity to our daily lives.
+They know about a range of electrical components, such as cells, batteries, wires, lamps, buzzers and motors, and can use them to construct series circuits, exploring the effect of adding and removing different components.
+Your child will use their knowledge of electrical conductors and insulators to design, make and evaluate a game.

 Music